 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-This hot weather is really affecting my sleep by keeping me awake.
+I’ve been suffering from a bit of insomnia recently.
 But did you know that lack of sleep affects weight loss?

 It is true, experts have shown that a lack of sleep affects weight loss and you can actually gain weight.
 The lack of sleep not only affects your general well-being and physical health, but also messes with your brain’s fundamental mechanisms for curbing those hunger pangs.